 Given the haste at which current measures are being rolled out, it is no surprise that we are seeing a spike in Ergonomic-related postural pain within our community.
 This often presents in the form of:

 - Neck and Shoulder pain

 These complaints are due to poor workstation set up or a change in the work station and are avoidable.

 Working at the dining room table, kitchen bench or on the couch/bed, may be causing you pain and affecting your concentration and productivity.

 To help combat this, we are offering a one-on-one online video health ergonomic assessment service with one of our Expert Occupational Health Physiotherapists.

-Call 07 3191 4455 to book with one of our friendly team or BOOK ONLINE choosing “Online Workstation Assessment”
+Contact Us to book with one of our friendly team or Book Online choosing “Online Workstation Assessment”